seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 git add readme.txt
 ```

-Git now knows to track any changes to `readme.txt` let's see how the status of
+Git now knows to track any changes to `readme.txt`.
+Let's see how the status of
 the repository has changed: